AdobeDocs/aem-forms-automated-conversion-service.en/help/extending-the-default-meta-model.md

 #### Convert a string field to a multi-line field {#convert-a-string-field-to-a-multi-line-field}

-**Example 2: **Convert the **Address** field of string type to a multi-line field in the form after conversion.
+**Example:** Convert the **Address** field of string type to a multi-line field in the form after conversion.

-In this custom meta-model, the conversion service uses text within **aem:affKeyword **as the search keyword.
+In this custom meta-model, the conversion service uses text within **aem:affKeyword** as the search keyword.
 After retrieving the **Address** text in the form, the service converts the text field to a multi-line field using the **multiline** property defined in the **aem:afProperties** section.

 ```
 {